-Following many years as a Director of Science at the BTO, in November 2014 I moved into a senior position to undertake research of topics mainly relating to forestry, habitat management and conservation strategies.
+Following many years as a Director of Science at the BTO, in November 2014 Rob moved into a senior position to undertake research of topics mainly relating to forestry, habitat management and conservation strategies.

 - Factors influencing spatial and temporal variation in temperate woodland and shrubland bird communities have been a long-term and ongoing research interest.
 Particular interests are effects of vegetation structure, successional dynamics and habitat mosaics.
 Effects of woodland management (including response to ash dieback) and impacts of increasing deer populations on the ecology of lowland woodland have been the major applied areas of focus.
-I am currently co-editing a book on Ecology and Conservation of Forest Birds.
+He is currently co-editing a book on Ecology and Conservation of Forest Birds.